inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 ---
 focus: false
 heading: Building Metrics with TimescaleDB
+subtitle: How we built better observability into Inngest
 image: /assets/blog/metrics-with-timescaledb/feature.png
 date: 2023-11-20
 author: Darwin Wu
+disableCTA: true
 ---

 Understanding how your system works is key to keeping one’s sanity.